A couple exploring a waterfall in southern Iceland.

 lavabeach, reynisdrangar, iceland

-Start you third day by driving to the area at the foot of the Vatnajökull glacier.
-On the way west you can see Dverghamrar, a belt of basalt columns a few kilometres from Kirkjubæjarklaustur.
-Continue east from here over Skeidarásandur, a wonderful viewpoint with views over Europe’s larges glacier, Vatnajökull.
+Start your third day by driving to the area at the foot of the Vatnajökull glacier.
+On the way east you can see Dverghamrar, a belt of basalt columns a few kilometres from Kirkjubæjarklaustur.
+Continue east from here over Skeidarásandur, a wonderful viewpoint with views over Europe’s largest glacier, Vatnajökull.

 Day Day 4